 No-Scalpel, No-Needle, Minimally-Invasive

-Our doctors also use a no-scalpel vasectomy technique where instead of making two incisions with a scalpel, a single puncture that is minimally invasive just a few millimetres in size at the base of the penis or scrotum and spread open gently to access both vas deferens.
+We use a no-scalpel vasectomy technique where instead of making two 1-inch incisions with a scalpel on each side, a single mid-line puncture just a few millimeters in size is made at the base of the penis and spread open gently to access both vas deferens.

-We also offer a safer and improved method of anesthesia called no-needle anesthesia, which eliminates the need for freezing the scrotum with a needle which causes a higher risk of injury to a blood vessel.
+We also offer a newer method of anesthesia called no-needle anesthesia, which eliminates the need for freezing the scrotum with a needle, which may cause a higher risk of injury to a blood vessel.
 Instead, a special spray applicator that uses air pressure is employed so that no sharp object enters the scrotum.
-This method is quicker, safer, less anxiety-provoking and more comfortable for patients.
+This method is quick, safe, and comfortable for patients.

 Semen Testing: Professional Labs All Over BC

 No matter where you are traveling from, we conduct our semen analysis using only professional and accredited labs through Lifelabs.